 Simple!
 It’s all about where you place your desk.
 You don’t want the blaring sun bouncing off your computer screen, so make sure you don’t have your back to where the sunlight enters your room.
 Ideally, to ensure you have ample natural light, your room has a reasonably sizeable window, and no obstructions to get in the way of sunlight filtering in.

 Here are some more benefits of studying with natural light:

 Natural light increases your Vitamin C and D levels.
 Whilst it is common knowledge that sunlight increases Vitamin C in your body, it’s a little-known fact just how much Vitamin D levels increase with exposure to sunlight.

-Studies show that spending at least 20 minutes in the sun every day, can possibly decrease your chances of developing mental health conditions such as depression or anxiety, and if you already have this disorders, to improve the state of them
+Studies show that spending at least 20 minutes in the sun every day, can possibly decrease your chances of developing mental health conditions such as depression or anxiety, and if you already have these disorders, to improve the state of them

 Have the correct desk/desk setup

 Though many companies and businesses try to sell multiple expensive desk organisation items, or study apps to increase your working efficiency.
 Tough they might help, these are not really necessary.
 Here are a few quick tips to turn your desk into a study haven.